 In this context, and in a time of financial uncertainty at that, it seems useful to broaden our definition of what good housing might be, and what good communities might be, rather than continuing blindly down the path of ever more predetermined models.
 It is in precisely this spirit that the current essay focuses its attentions on living on the waterways – one particular ‘alternative’, not to say excluded, lifestyle among many.

 The heroic period of the ‘canal age’ ended with the coming of the railways, though canals as industrial transportation continued, in dwindling numbers, well into the 20th century.
-Increasingly obsolete, many canals were bought up by the private railway companies themselves – frequently as they provided a pre-existing slice through complex land ownerships – all the better to construct a railway on.
-In 1947 Clement Attlee’s Labour government began a policy of nationalising public services, including the railways, and as a result, the UK government found itself owning a substantial part of the remaining canal infrastructure.
+Increasingly obsolete, many canals were bought up by the private railway companies themselves as they provided a pre–existing slice through complex land ownerships – all the better to construct a railway on.
+In 1947 Clement Attlee’s Labour government began a policy of nationalising public services including the railways and, as a result, the UK government found itself owning a substantial part of the remaining canal infrastructure.